ebeneditos/telegram.bot/README.md

 The package is in a starting phase, so contributions of all sizes are very welcome.
 Please:
 - Review our [contribution guidelines](https://github.com/ebeneditos/telegram.bot/blob/master/.github/CONTRIBUTING.md) to get started.
 - You can also help by [reporting bugs](https://github.com/ebeneditos/telegram.bot/issues/new).

-## License

-You may copy, distribute and modify the software provided that modifications are described and licensed for free under [LGPL-3](https://www.gnu.org/licenses/lgpl-3.0.html).
-Derivatives works (including modifications or anything statically linked to the package) can only be redistributed under LGPL-3, but applications that use the library don't have to be.

 ## Attribution